 This is probably because the producers of the animated version couldn't find a practical way of inserting this information into the animation, but if you pay close attention, you can see that this detail hasn't been completely excluded.

-Throughout Tengen's fight against Gyutaro there are several very powerful explosions, which indicates that the hashira was using all of his weapons to get the better of the fight.
+Throughout Tengen's fight against Gyutaro there are several very powerful explosions, which indicates that Hashira was using all his resources to get the better of the fight.

 The start of the arc